inkytonik/atom-sbt/README.md

 We assume that the suite and the file with the failing test live in the same directory.

 If you want to use this facility you need to augment your suites so that their names include the path information.
-E.g., placing the following code in the suite will produce the output above, assuming that the file is located in the directory given by its package.
+E.g., placing the following code in the suite will produce the output above, assuming that the file resides in the directory given by its package.

     override def suiteName = {
         val pkgName = Option(getClass.getPackage).map(_.getName).getOrElse("")